abaidgulshan/docker/README.md

 # docker
 My learning to DOCKER

-Docker is client server application
+Docker is client server application .
+I called it a linux emulator.
+Docker is all about making it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs

-0. Daemon
+0. Daemon (Running on the server)
-0. Client
+0. Client ( commands interection with deamon)
-0. Docker.io
+0. Docker.io (Docker Images repos)

 ## Start with commands